Swaraj2327/Calculator/README.md

 # Calculator
-This is a basic calculator build by using JavaScript
+This is a basic calculator build by using HTML and JavaScript It does the basic mathematic operations like addition, subtraction, multiplication and division.